 Of the 160 vessels that participated in the BSAI Pacific cod parallel fishery, 75 are considered small entities as of 2018.
+Of the 30 vessels that would be out of compliance under Alternative 2, 29 are consider small entities.

 2.10.
 Summation of the Alternatives with Respect to Net Benefit to the Nation